-Be careful, because if you return it you may never be able to order from them again!
-Sounds a bit threatening to me and I don’t think they’ll be receiving any customer service awards for this any time soon.
+Be careful because if you return it you'll never be able to order from them again!
+Sound threatening much?
+I doubt they'll receive any customer service awards anytime soon…

-Like any multi-level-marketing scheme, there’s levels you qualify based on your sales and team.
-As a TLC rep your main priorities will be selling product and recruiting team members into your downline.
+Like any multi-level-marketing scheme, there are different levels you can qualify for based on your sales and team numbers.
+As a TLC rep, your main priorities will be selling product and recruiting team members into your downline.